Universal-Team/db/docs/_3ds/rehid.md

   look at <a href="https://gbatemp.net/threads/wip-rehid-button-remapping-for-3ds.585387/post-10079729" rel="nofollow">this</a> post.</li>

-  <li>Luma v13.0 support has been added by moving to CXI-based patching.</li>
+  <li>Luma v13.0 support has been added by moving to CXI-based patching. <strong>This
+  release will only work with luma v13.0 and above</strong></li>

   </ul>